ga-wdi-boston/js-angular-routes/README.md

 ## Demo

+#### Setup

+Install angular routes.

+``bower install angular-route``

 #### Routing

-Angular routing works _somewhat_ like Rails routes.
+Angular routing works _somewhat_ like Rails and Express routes.
 But, there are some very crucial differences.

 First, we will need to add another Angular module, ngRoute, that will be used to create routes.
 The angular.js file does not have the code needed for routing.
 The code for this Routing module is kept in it's own javascript file.